ECCH School Immunisation Team

 Any young woman under the age of 18 years can start the programme if they missed it at the appropriate age.
 If commenced after the age of 15 years, three doses of the vaccine are necessary.

-Years 9 or 10: Tetanus, Diphtheria, Polio (Teenage Booster)
+Year 9: Tetanus, Diphtheria, Polio (Teenage Booster)

 Tetanus is a painful disease affecting the nervous system which can lead to muscle spasms, breathing problems and can be fatal.
 It is caused when bacteria found in the soil and manure get into the body through open cuts or burns.